kd993595/postgres-forking/notes/notes.md

 ## WAL (xlog)
 -

+## Random notes:
+both create and drop dbfork are not allowed to be run in transaction and will return error if tried similar to createdbstmt and dropdbstmt

 ### utility commands
 In dbcommands the dropdb and createdb are made.
 Seems that utility query are not optimizable and are passed with an exclusive lock for the entire database.